 In the first year, you are introduced to the theory and practice of leadership and mentorship.
 You draw upon your personal and professional experiences as well as prepared cases of leadership and mentorship practices from literature and the field.
 You also delve deeper into the forms of communication and interactions that serve to foster professional communities and learn to cultivate and articulate your identity as a leader and a mentor.

 Halfway through the program, you begin to formulate questions for further research, based upon your unique school and district context.
 You explore and learn to apply quantitative, mixed, and qualitative research methods through the development of a field-based research study driven by your own interests and needs.

 The program culminates in a capstone project consisting of a major paper and presentation in the final term.

 The UFV Master of Education in Education Leadership and Mentorship qualifies you for a Teacher Qualification Service (TQS) upgrade and prepares you for doctoral-level studies.

 You have the option to complete a thesis instead of the typical capstone project.
 This option is only available if you demonstrate strong scholarly research and writing abilities through your previous coursework in the Master of Education.
-If you are interested, you must declare your intent in writing to the chair of the Master of Education and the dean of the Faculty of Professional Studies.
+If you are interested, you must declare your intent in writing to the chair of the Master of Education and the dean of the Faculty of Education, Community, and Human Development.
 Once a decision is made, a plan is developed with the chair and supervisor to support the development of your thesis.

 With population growth, rising student enrolment, and an aging workforce, employment prospects within the education sector are expected to escalate for qualified teachers ready to assume leadership roles.
 WorkBC reports that there will be 2,390 openings for teachers who have an advanced degree such as a MA or MEd.
 Nationally, the Department of Employment and Social Developend Canada projects 15,300 openings from 2015 to 2025.